antoniodefazio/mltraining/README.md

 where E(S) is the above entropy before split, while E(S|A) is the entropy given A, means the entropy after splitting based on A.

+Fill Java code for Entropy and Infomration Gain at https://github.com/antoniodefazio/mltraining/blob/master/src/mltraining/algorithms/ID3.java

+The part relating to choosing the best attribute during the split phase can be changed as I use a Java Lambda Function.

 In the main method the tree for the classic example of the tennis match is generated.

 # BANK LOAN